netcarver/vim-clutch-leostick/README.md

 A Vim-Clutch is a footswitch that allows you to easily switch modes in Vim.
 As far as I can tell the original idea can be credited to [Aleksandr Levchuk](https://github.com/alevchuk/vim-clutch/blob/master/README.md) who used a modified USB footswitch.
 I like Arduino and decided to see if I could do this using Arduino bits and pieces.
-In particular, a LeoStick was used as it is very compact and it can act as a USB keyboard - allowing me to generate keypresses that cause vim to mode switch.
+In particular, a LeoStick was used as it is very compact and it can act as a USB keyboard - allowing me to easily generate "keypresses" that cause vim to mode switch.

 What You Need
 -------------